Brigham Minerals (NYSE:MNRL) Price Target Raised to $18.00 at Credit Suisse Group

-Brigham Minerals (NYSE:MNRL) had its price objective lifted by Credit Suisse Group from $16.00 to $18.00 in a report released on Thursday, PriceTargets.com reports.
-They currently have an outperform rating on the stock.
+Brigham Minerals (NYSE:MNRL) had its price target upped by Credit Suisse Group from $16.00 to $18.00 in a research note issued to investors on Wednesday, Benzinga reports.
+Credit Suisse Group currently has an outperform rating on the stock.

-Brigham Minerals (NYSE:MNRL) last issued its earnings results on Thursday, February 25th.
-The company reported ($0.87) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.06 by ($0.93).
-Brigham Minerals had a positive return on equity of 1.70% and a negative net margin of 3.67%.
-As a group, research analysts forecast that Brigham Minerals will post 0.14 earnings per share for the current year.
+Brigham Minerals (NYSE:MNRL) last released its earnings results on Thursday, February 25th.
+The company reported ($0.87) EPS for the quarter, missing the Zacks’ consensus estimate of $0.06 by ($0.93).
+Brigham Minerals had a negative net margin of 3.67% and a positive return on equity of 1.70%.
+Equities analysts anticipate that Brigham Minerals will post 0.14 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, March 26th.
-Investors of record on Friday, March 19th will be paid a $0.26 dividend.
-The ex-dividend date of this dividend is Thursday, March 18th.
-This is an increase from Brigham Minerals’s previous quarterly dividend of $0.24.
-This represents a $1.04 annualized dividend and a dividend yield of 7.27%.
-Brigham Minerals’s dividend payout ratio is 168.42%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 26th.
+Investors of record on Friday, March 19th will be issued a $0.26 dividend.
+The ex-dividend date is Thursday, March 18th.
+This represents a $1.04 annualized dividend and a dividend yield of 6.53%.
+This is a positive change from Brigham Minerals’s previous quarterly dividend of $0.24.
+Brigham Minerals’s payout ratio is presently 168.42%.

-Several hedge funds have recently added to or reduced their stakes in the stock.
-QV Investors Inc. bought a new stake in Brigham Minerals during the fourth quarter worth about $53,000.
-Nisa Investment Advisors LLC lifted its position in Brigham Minerals by 61.5% during the third quarter.
-Nisa Investment Advisors LLC now owns 8,400 shares of the company’s stock worth $75,000 after purchasing an additional 3,200 shares during the period.
-BNP Paribas Arbitrage SA lifted its position in Brigham Minerals by 580.3% during the third quarter.
-BNP Paribas Arbitrage SA now owns 8,477 shares of the company’s stock worth $76,000 after purchasing an additional 7,231 shares during the period.
-Walleye Trading LLC bought a new stake in Brigham Minerals during the fourth quarter worth about $111,000.
-Finally, Walleye Capital LLC bought a new stake in Brigham Minerals during the fourth quarter worth about $112,000.
-Institutional investors and hedge funds own 70.57% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of MNRL.
+QV Investors Inc. bought a new stake in shares of Brigham Minerals in the fourth quarter worth $53,000.
+Nisa Investment Advisors LLC grew its holdings in shares of Brigham Minerals by 61.5% in the third quarter.
+Nisa Investment Advisors LLC now owns 8,400 shares of the company’s stock worth $75,000 after acquiring an additional 3,200 shares during the period.
+BNP Paribas Arbitrage SA grew its holdings in shares of Brigham Minerals by 580.3% in the third quarter.
+BNP Paribas Arbitrage SA now owns 8,477 shares of the company’s stock worth $76,000 after acquiring an additional 7,231 shares during the period.
+Walleye Trading LLC bought a new stake in shares of Brigham Minerals in the fourth quarter worth $111,000.
+Finally, Walleye Capital LLC bought a new stake in shares of Brigham Minerals in the fourth quarter worth $112,000.
+70.57% of the stock is owned by institutional investors.

 About Brigham Minerals